[ Printer Friendly Version ] [ Report Abuse ]

 Sighing histrionically, Draco addressed Hermione again.
 “Second time we meet in two days, and you make me feel unwelcome again,” he said sarcastically.
-“You might want to pay closer attention to your duties as Head Girl…you’ll probably have a lot more on your hands soon enough.”
+“You might want to pay closer attention to your duties as Head Girl; you’ll probably have a lot more on your hands soon enough.”

+Hermione’s eyebrows snapped together.
 “What’s that supposed to mean, Malfoy?” she asked sharply.

+Draco laughed, and Hermione could have sworn he almost sounded truly happy.
 “You’ll see,” he replied before turning and walking away.
 He raised a hand in farewell, not turning to see if his goodbye was returned, setting off for the school alone.

 Hermione watched him go, shaking her head at his retreating form.
 “He’s going to drive me insane…” she murmured.

+Theo clenched his fists beside her.
 “Not before I wring his neck…” he muttered darkly.

 If anyone had been paying attention to them walking up to the castle for lunch, they couldn’t have guessed that Harry and Ron hadn’t always been friends with the Slytherins.
 Though there was still a bit of nervous tension within the group, the two Gryffindors were laughing at the Slytherins’ jokes and telling some of their own and horsing around just as much as the Slytherins always did.

 Hermione met Garrett’s eyes and grinned.
 Garrett smiled back and mouthed, “I told you so.”
 Rolling her eyes, Hermione caught up to Mandy and Sam.

 “What a morning,” Mandy laughed.

+Sam nodded, the sun catching her red hair and making it sparkle.
 “I never thought Gryffindors could be so cool,” she joked, causing Hermione to punch her in the arm playfully.